PatternFly 6 upgrade

 Get help

-If you need support as you upgrade, the PatternFly team is here to help!
-Reach out to us on Slack or ask a question on our GitHub discussion board.
-We'll always do our best to answer your questions and connect you with the right people quickly.
+Don't hesitate to reach out to us on Slack or ask a question on our GitHub discussion board.
+Since this upgrade includes significant visual changes, please contact us if you have a question about styles or if you think something looks wrong in your UI.
+We'll always do our best to answer your questions, double-check your work, and connect you with the right people quickly.

 How to upgrade

 When you upgrade your product to PatternFly 6, several breaking changes will likely be introduced to your product’s codebase.
+These steps walk you through the migration process and connect you with resources that will help you address these breaking changes.

-Where we can, we offer a suite of codemods to simplify and streamline your upgrade process.
+Where we can, we offer a suite of PatternFly codemods to simplify and streamline your upgrade process.
 Instead of requiring you to manually identify all errors and issues in your codebase, you can run our codemods to quickly identify and fix major issues.
 Keep in mind that some changes will still require manual intervention, but our codemods can automatically fix a large amount of issues and flag any issues that do require manual work.

 Note: Running codemods after making manual changes will lead to even more manual intervention and cleanup.
 Because of this, we strongly recommend running codemods before making any manual changes to your codebase.

-Our suite of PatternFly codemods will help your upgrade process.
-To run these codemods, follow these steps:
+To run our codemods, follow these steps:

 1. Run the following command, adding in the path to your product's source code: